 Snap-On obviously creates the tools with its name on them.
 However, Blue Point tools are distributed by Snap-On.
 With some of the tools, Snap-On also creates them.
-Even when the Blue Point tools are created by other manufacturers, the same specifications are used, provided by Snap-On.
+Even when the Blue Point tools are created by other manufacturers, the same specifications provided by Snap-On are used.

 You will never see the Snap-On name on Blue Point tools, even if they are identical.
 Still, you can take advantage of the same manufacturer warranty with either tool.

 It’s impossible to compare with the same level of quality as Snap-On tools.
 These are some of the most durable and well-built tools on the market.